HesamPourabbasian/JS-The-definitive-guide-/Introduction /Intro.md

 JavaScript is the programming language of the web and is used by more software developers today than any other programming language.
-For nearly 25 years this best seller has been the go-to guide for JavaScript programmers, and this new edition has been fully updated to cover the 2020 version of JavaScript.
+For nearly 25 years this bestseller has been the go-to guide for JavaScript programmers, and this new edition has been fully updated to cover the 2020 version of JavaScript.
 You'll find engaging and illuminating example